 That is why a clean number on the controller does not always guarantee a clean result.
 A narrow phone flex can sit a fraction higher on one side.
 The display still shows the same temperature.
 The pressure gauge still looks normal.
 The timer still counts down.
 Yet one edge receives more effective heat and force than the other.
 By the time the head lifts, the center looks neat while the corner is already weak.
 Good bonding work is physical before it is theoretical.

-Temperature: enough to activate, not enough to overcook
+ACF bonding machine temperature: enough to activate, not enough to overcook

 Heat has to do real work in ACF bonding.
 The resin must soften correctly, and the conductive particles must establish stable vertical contact.
 But the useful lesson is not “more heat gives a stronger bond.”
 The useful lesson is that heat must land inside a usable window.
 Too little heat leaves the bond under-activated.
 Too much heat can still produce a bond that passes the first check and then fails after handling.